-English or European Walnut (Juglans regia) and Black, Red or Virginia walnut (Juglans nigra) were two of the most important furniture timbers during the latter half of the seventeenth-century and the first half of the eighteenth-century.
+English or European walnut (Juglans regia) was the most important furniture timber in Britain during the latter half of the seventeenth-century and the first half of the eighteenth-century.

 In truth, were this timber [Juglans regia] in greater plenty amongst us, we should have far better utensils of all sorts for our houses, as chairs, stools, bedsteads, tables, wainscot, cabinets, &c. […]